 If you were to visit Teloloapan, Guerrero, Mexico on September 16th in any given year, you’d likely see the town square swarmed with Devils.
 To commemorate an episode of a guerilla battle that took place during the war against Spain in the early 19th century, locals decked out in long leather jackets and contorted devil masks take to the streets, cracking whips and playfully scaring the town’s inhabitants.
 Bustling with music and chaos, this riotous annual carnival marks a disruption of the everyday, where routines are interrupted and time is suspended in flux.

-This sense of rupture is distinguishable in both the design and presentation of material culture in MOA’s latest exhibition, Arts of Resistance: Politics and the Past in Latin America, on view until October 8th.
+This sense of rupture is distinguishable in both the design and presentation of material culture in MOA’s latest exhibition, Arts of Resistance: Politics and the Past in Latin America, on view until September 30th.
 “The idea is that there isn’t supposed to be a linear movement around the exhibition space to tell the narrative chronologically.
-Rather the narrative is more circular, more fluid,” says Laura Osorio Sunnucks, curator of Arts of Resistance curator and MOA’s Carnegie Mellon Postdoctoral Fellow.
+Rather the narrative is more circular, more fluid,” says Laura Osorio Sunnucks, curator of Arts of Resistance and Andrew W. Mellon Postdoctoral Curatorial Fellow.
 Divided into five themes, Arts of Resistance offers viewers multiple entry points into the ideas explored in the exhibition without a distinct beginning, middle or end.

 One of the exhibition’s most striking sections is devoted to unpacking the contemporary significance of the Devil in Latin American culture as represented in Mexican devil costumes and masks.
 “This section was one of the hardest of the installations to design, to my mind, because I don’t think there’s anything creepier than museum installations where you see costumes without a person wearing them,” Laura recalls.
 “You are faced with a situation where something that is incredibly alive, experiential and multisensory is murdered.”